taoensso/carmine/README.md

 v2 adds an improved API, integration with [Nippy v2](https://github.com/ptaoussanis/nippy) for pluggable compression+crypto, improved performance, additional message queue features, and [Tundra](#tundra) - an API for archiving cold data to an additional datastore.

   * **BREAKING**: Distributed locks API, return type of raw binary data (no longer wrapped in a vector).
+  * **POTENTIALLY BREAKING**: Keyword args are now converted to strings rather than being automatically serialized.
   * **DEPRECATED**: `with-conn`->`wcar`, `make-dequeue-worker`->`worker`.

 # Carmine, a Clojure Redis client & message queue